-No benefits are provided for a covered service that is furnished by a health care provider to himself or herself or to a member of his or her immediate family.
+No benefits are provided for a covered service that is furnished by a health care provider to themself or to a member of their immediate family.
 The only exception is for drugs that this health plan covers when they are used by a physician, dentist, or podiatrist while furnishing a covered service.
 "Immediate family" means any of the following members of a health care provider's family:

-- Spouse or spousal equivalent. - Parent, child, brother, or sister (by birth or adoption).
+- Spouse or spousal equivalent. - Parent, child, brother, or sister (by birth or adoption). - Stepparent, stepchild, stepbrother, or stepsister.